oracle/python-oracledb/doc/src/user_guide/aq.rst

 Creating a Queue
 ================

-Before being used, queues need to be created in the database, for example in SQL*Plus:
+Before being used, queues need to be created in the database.

+**Using RAW Payloads**

+Queues can be created using the RAW payload type, for example in SQL*Plus:

 .. code-block:: sql